jordandivyansh/robotool/README.md

-#RoboFriends
+# RoboFriends

 ## Available Scripts
-Clone it and in the project directory, you can run:
+Clone it and in the project directory,install dependencies then you can run:

 ### `npm start`